 2012 - Danny Murphy signed for Blackburn Rovers, having been released by Fulham at the end of the previous season.
 He notched twice in 35 appearances for the Ewood Park outfit, before retiring from playing after one campaign.

-2015 – Ex-reds midfielder Mohamed Sissoko signed for Chinese side Shanghai Shenhua, netting once in fifteen outings before being released the following February.
+2015 – Ex-reds midfielder Momo Sissoko signed for Chinese side Shanghai Shenhua, netting once in fifteen outings before being released the following February.

 2018 – Ex-reds midfielder John Welsh joined Grimsby Town from Preston North End on a free transfer after three goals in 176 outings for the Lilywhites.